Any dogs, even the well-trained ones, can accidentally poop in the house in the middle of the night sometimes.

 Most dog trainers that I had been talked to agree that, under normal circumstances, it’s better to feed your puppy three to four times a day, for puppies under five months of age.

 Or two times a day for adult dogs with dinner should be given early in the evening, around two to three hours before going to bed.
-Do not give them treats at evening or in the night.
+Do not give them treats in evening or at night.

 Make sure you feed your dog enough.
 You don’t want to feed them too little or too much as these can make them suffer from a number of health issues like bloat or gas.
 If you’re not sure, ask your vet or follow the feeding directions on the dog food labels to determine the right portion size.